The Cost of Bearing Witness – Mental Health Impacts on Researchers

 - research funders

-As well as practical steps, the document establishes five key principles for addressing the impacts of research on mental health, staff welfare and long term wellbeing.
+As well as practical steps, the document establishes five key principles for addressing the impacts of challenging research on mental health, staff welfare and long term wellbeing.
 To find out more, click the link below to read the document or read a reflective article about the work on History Workshop Online.
 We are also launching a new training course for historical researchers to give everyone the tools and knowledge to manage the risks out there.

 Ready to know more about researcher mental health and wellbeing?
 Register your interest in our upcoming course or get in touch for a chat with us for our consultancy work and how we can help your organisation, research or project.